 A typical construction project requires different types of equipment and materials.
 These items must be organized and stored properly to ensure the safety of the job site.
-To best manage these materials, a temporary warehouse building, should be included in the initial planning stages of the work site.
+To best manage these materials, a temporary warehouse structure, should be included in the initial planning stages of the work site.

-A temporary warehouse building is a viable option for keeping all necessary material dry, protected from the elements, and clean.
+A temporary warehouse structure is a viable option for keeping all necessary material dry, protected from the elements, and clean.
 This enclosure will greatly help minimize potential damage to them.
 They allow for enough room for storage of items so they can be found quickly and easily, and allow construction to continue without lost time.

 No matter what kind of materials you have on your site, a temporary warehouse building can be designed to store them.
 Allsite has a range of structure sizes from 50’ to 156’ in width and a peak height of up to 54’: allowing for the operation of heavy equipment and the ability to cover existing material on site.